-There are five members of the Coram Deo Board:
+There are seven members of the Coram Deo Board:

 Jim Mailloux (pronounced “May – loo”) grew up near Boston.
 He received Christ in 1973, while attending the Fellowship Bible Church in North Andover, MA.
 He attended Bob Jones University and graduated with a Bachelor of Science Degree in Music Education with a voice proficiency.
 While in college, he met and married Jill, a northwest native.
 Jim and Jill Mailloux have been married 28 years.
 They have 3 biological children and 4 adopted children and currently reside in Kennewick, WA.
 Jim is the Senior Pastor of First Baptist Church in Richland.
 Jim and Jill use a variety of educational methods (7 kids in five different school settings) in order to meet the unique needs of each child.

 Jim and Jill have been able to testify in the Washington State Senate to advocate for permanency for foster children and have affected rules changes in the Court of Appeals regarding how adoptions are processed during an appeal.
 Jim and Jill settled a legal claim with the State of Washington in 2015 in an effort to protect the parental rights of adoptive parents and end the roller coaster ride on which some “legally free” foster kids find themselves.